efevans/geometry-shooter-game/README.md

+- Player
 	- [ ] Player character who can move around with keyboard controls
 	- [ ] Player character who can shoot forward in a straight line
+	- [ ] Player character dies on being touched
+	- [ ] Player character dies on being shot
+	- [ ] More detailed player sprite
+	- [ ] Rotation animations while moving left and right

+- Enemy
+	- [ ] Enemy character that moves straight forward
+	- [ ] Enemy character that dies on getting shot
+	- [ ] Enemy character that shoots straight forward
+	- [ ] Enemy character that moves back and forth